Beginner's FAQ's (Frequently Asked Questions)

 Defunct forums:

-Mostly here for the history and references you will find.
+Mostly here for the history and references you will find as you read.

 This used to be THE large scale site, and it you had to pay money to even READ the forums and articles.
 Much more commercialized than the above forums.
 Participation dwindled and I was a member until 2012, read it most every day, and posted on it, but it has less activity than the tiny trains.com garden railway forum.
 I don't know what happened, but I suspect that people were put off by having to pay to read the forums ("workshops") and articles.
 I had read all the articles, and most are good, but there was just not enough going on that was new.
 They had an extensive online library of pictures that is unmatched anywhere.